afkjon/afkjon/README.md

 - Proficient in cloud-native development and serverless architectures
 - Skilled in containerization and orchestration (Docker, Kubernetes)

+<!--
 ### 🚀 What I'm Up To
-- Currently working on: [Brief description of your current project]
+- Currently working on:
-- Learning: [Go]
+- Learning: Go and Platform Engineering
-- Looking to collaborate on: [Type of projects you're interested in]
+- Looking to collaborate on:

-<!--
 ### 📫 How to Reach Me
 - LinkedIn: [Your LinkedIn profile URL]
 - Email: [Your professional email address]